The kids are here!

 2) Is the herd closed, tested for disease, clean from disease or are goats often coming and going in and out of the herd?

 The people you buy from, their herd status will be your herd status for better or worse.

 3.)
 Is the goat a baby, usually priced cheaper?
 These are a great choice if you are not looking to breed anytime soon and want to raise one.
 Males tend to be up to the task of breeding adult full size does between 8 and 10 months.
+That said we have had some randy Billy's over the years that could breed adult does at 5 months, but it is not the norm.
+It just depends on the goat, how tenacious he is and how willing she is.
 Yes they are potent at birth, can breed their sisters quite young but they cannot settle( successfully impregnate) a `1`35-150 lb. doe easily until they get some size on them .
-I wont say its impossible but from experience breeding bucks and does its unlikely.
+I wont say its impossible but from experience , breeding bucks and does, its unlikely.
 As far as does go they need to be a year old or at least 80 lbs. which ever comes first .
 I prefer to wait until at least 18 months of age on does.
 If I sell a ready to go breeding animal, it will cost more and rightfully so than a weanling.
 You wont be feeding it for a year, its in good health ready to go.

 Finally folks find animals you love and enjoy .
 Caring for them is a 365 day a year job, paid or not.

 The life lessons, memories and blessings it will bring, those are priceless.